rubyceleste/Albedo-Pollen_Research/README.md

 albedo_figure.R
   both figure files need to be cleaned and more detailed descriptions of figures

+step...
+thornthwaite model script

+step ...
+using all-data can be plugged into model

 #all scripts here good to be pushed